Santa Themed Christmas Breakfast Ideas: a beautiful pink tablescape, with stockings hanging on the chairs, a menu, and matching pjs.

 - Christmas Treat Board

 Along with the French toast we served some bacon and sausages.
-I also picked up some mini quiche in the freezer section of Giant Tiger and they were the perfect easy addition.
+I also picked up some mini delicious quiche in the freezer section and they were the perfect easy addition.
+It’s always nice to have some breakfast meats and a egg dishes for savory breakfast fans.
+This was a really easy way to add them in, and a great brunch idea.
+I find that kids love small finger food size options.

 I thought it would be fun to put together a Christmas treat board for our get together.
-I picked up all the goodies at Giant Tiger.
+This is a Santa themed sweet charcuterie board, and it was a great hit at our brunch.

 My favourite part were the Belgium chocolate letters.
 These are usually a stocking stuffer, but I thought it would be fun and delicious to spell out a “ho ho ho”.
-I’ll be sharing a post next week with all the details of the treat board, and how I added a few pink touches to make it match our theme perfectly.
+We included lots of Christmas cookies too, as the perfect sweet ending to our holiday brunch.

 This post is sponsored by Giant Tiger.
 As always, all opinion are my own.
 Thanks for supporting the brands that make Life is a Party possible.